Skip to content

 I’m not sure if ICUC offers chat positions in the U.S., but it offers social media manager positions in Malaysia.

-If you live in Malaysia and are interested in the position, you’ll need to possess fluency in Malay, Mandarin, and English.
+If you live in Malaysia and are interested in the position, you’ll need to be fluent in Malay, Mandarin, and English.

 80. Automattic